MyHackInfo/Algoritham-In-JavaScript/README.md

-# Algoritham-In-JavaScript
+# Algorithm-In-JavaScript
-I write some Algoritham Using JavaScript.
+I write some Algorithm Using JavaScript.
-All Algoritham are Basic.
+All Algorithm are Basic.